RoderickChan/pwncli/README.md

 Usage: pwncli [OPTIONS] COMMAND [ARGS]...

   pwncli tools for pwner!

   For cli:
       pwncli -v subcommand args
   For python script:
       script content:
           from pwncli import *
           cli_script()
       then start from cli:
-        ./yourownscript -v subcommand args
+          python3 yourownscript.py -v subcommand args

 Options:
   -f, --filename TEXT  Elf file path to pwn.
   -g, --use-gdb        Always use gdb to debug.  [default: False] -ns, --no-stop       Use the 'stop' function or not.
 Only for debug-command
-                       using python script.  [default: False] -v, --verbose        Show more info or not.  [default: False] -h, --help           Show this message and exit.
+                       using python script.  [default: False] -v, --verbose        Show more info or not.
+  -h, --help           Show this message and exit.

 Commands:
-  debug   Debug the pwn file locally. remote  Pwn remote host.
+  config    Get or set something about config data. debug     Debug the pwn file locally. patchelf  Patchelf executable file using glibc-all-in-one. remote    Pwn remote host.
 ```

 ## debug command
-`debug` is a subcommand of `pwncli`, exec `pwncli debug -h` to get it's helpful doc:
+`debug` is a subcommand of `pwncli`, execute `pwncli debug -h` to get it's helpful document:
 ```
 # pwncli debug -h